Back to stories list

 “Mpelakofye ubushiku bumo,” Inkoko yapaapaata Pungwa.
 “Elyo ukeesabikako amasako ku mapindo yobe no kupupuka ukuya mukufwaya ifyakulya na kabili.”
 Pungwa epakuti “Nakupelafye ubushiku bumo, nga wafilwa ukumona akeela kandi, ukampeela umwana obe umo nga malipilo.”

-Mbande haiyotaha lizazi lelitatama, ya fumana Nasikuku inge afata mwa mubu, kono nekusina ndonga.
-Cwale Mbande yafufa kabubebe fasasi niku swala kaciyociyo kalikamu.
-Sakashimba.
-“Kuyakwile kuzwa onafo, nako kaufela Mbande aibonahalanga, ifumananga Nasikuku inge afata mwa mubu kubata ndonga.
+Mbande haiyotaha lizazi lelitatama, ya fumana Nasikuku inge ifata mwa mubu, kono nekusina ndonga.
+Cwale Mbande yafufa kabubebe kutaha fafasi niku pamula kaciyociyo kalikañwi ni kuya nikona.
+Kuzwelela foo, nako kaufela Mbande isabonahala feela, ifumananga Nasikuku inge afata-fata mwa mubu kubata ndonga.

 When Eagle came the next day, she found Hen scratching in the sand, but no needle.
 So Eagle flew down very fast and caught one of the chicks.
 She carried it away.
 Forever after that, whenever Eagle appears, she finds Hen scratching in the sand for the needle.